Nielam-Dass/Todo-App-Collection/todo_apps/001-react-ts-app/README.md

 # React TypeScript Todo App
-This application allows you to manage your list of tasks stored in memory.
-For each task, you can specify a name and and an urgency level between 1 and 10.
+This application allows you to manage a list of tasks stored in browser local storage.
+For each task, you can specify a name and an urgency level between 1 and 10.
+These tasks will be ordered from highest urgency (top) to lowest urgency (bottom).

 ## Tech Stack
 - TypeScript